cosmo0920/PowerShell-for-Mroonga-building/README.md

 Currently, these ps1 are not signed.

-So, it need change Excecution Policy to `RemoteSigned`.
+So, it needs change Excecution Policy to `RemoteSigned`.

 Or, execute `batfile\change-policy-vc2015.bat` or `batfile\change-policy-vc2017.bat` with system administrator privileges.